 T4 syndrome can be confused with carpal tunnel syndrome, myofascial pain syndromes, cervical spine degenerative conditions, thoracic outlet syndrome, cardiac pain and pain originating from the viscera.

-Another possible cause for T4 syndrome is that the facet joints in the thoracic spine become damage, either from poor posture or trauma, and that causes inflammation to the nerve root at that level.
-This could lead to symptoms of T4 syndrome.
+Another possible cause for T4 syndrome is that the facet joints in the thoracic spine become damage, either from poor posture or trauma.
+This causes inflammation to the nerve root at that level, leading to symptoms of T4 syndrome.

 What are the symptoms of T4 syndrome?